-How often should your team meet?
-We're collecting data from teams around the globe to find out!
-Skip to the survey to add your answers!
+How often should your team meet, and how has that changed in response to the Covid-19 pandemic/economic upheaval?
+We collected data from teams around the globe to find out!

 This isn’t a question researchers can easily answer, because the answer depends on so many factors.

 When we’ve looked at this question in the past, we had to rely on the published advice of business consultants and process experts, most of which was designed for teams meeting as part of their business-as-usual operations.